prokopiu/kpcrew/documentation/manual.md

       - systems --> all aircraft systems and functions (also for kphardware)
         - B738 --> Zibo module
         - DFLT --> XP11 default aircraft module
       - .lua files with general logic
-      - .lua
   - scripts  -->  files to go in the FlyWithlua module folder; the main lua script
     - kpcrew23.lua  --> the main script to start KPCrew with supported aircraft
     - kphardware.lua --> if you choose to install this as well